Calculate the VAT is not difficult to do in Excel

-But in Excel, values are stored in cells.
-So your formula must use the cell references like this
+But when you work with Excel, values are stored in cells.
+So it's easier to build your formula with the cell references like this

-To calculate the price including VAT, you just have to add the product price + the VAT amount.
+To calculate the price including VAT, you just have to add the product price AND the VAT amount.

 You can also calculate the value of your product with tax in a single formula.

 Explanation of the calculation:

 - First, we take the price of the product (75)

 - And we add the calculation of the amount of tax for this product (75*16%)

-Of course, you have noticed that you have 2 times the value "75" in the formula.
+You have noticed that you have 2 times the value "75" in the formula.
 So we can use a maths rule to simplify the formula.
-We extract the value 75 and write the rest with parenthesis.
+We extract the value 75 and write the rest with parentheses.

-And if you replace the value of the formula by the references of the cells, your formula is
+And if you replace the value of the formula with the references of the cells, your formula is